jmdimmick/jmdimmick/README.md

 - Slack Extension Apps
 - My Web Portfolio

+## Past Projects

+I have also worked on some React web apps and the Microsoft Power Platform.

 <!--
 **jmdimmick/jmdimmick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.